justinlee0777/prospero/README.md

   );
 ```

-You also need to configure animations:
+You also need to configure animations (`prospero/web/book/animations`):

 ```
 import { BookComponent, SinglePageBookAnimation } from 'prospero/web';